AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types command to list students of a class (e.g., `list_students c/C1`)
+1. User requests to list all existing classes that he/she is teaching
-2. AddressBook verifies that the class with the specified CLASS_ID exists
+2. TAbs shows the list of classes
-3. AddressBook retrieves the list of students enrolled in the class
+3. User requests to list all the students in a particular class
-4. AddressBook displays the list of students in the class
+4. TAbs shows the list of students in the class

    Use case ends.

 **Extensions**

-* 2a.
-The class ID is of invalid format, is missing, or does not exist.
-  * 2a1.
-AddressBook shows an error message:
-      “A class with the CLASS_ID ‘<ID>’ does not exist.”

-      Use case ends.

 * 3a.
-The class exists but has no students enrolled.
+TAbs detects that the class ID does not exist.
   * 3a1.
-AddressBook shows message:
+TAbs informs the user that the class ID does not exist.
+  * 3a2.
+User requests to view students in another class with an existing class ID.

+      Use case resumes from step 4.

-      “The class <class description> has no students enrolled.”
+* 4b.
+TAbs detects that the class exists but has no students enrolled.
+    * 4b1.
+TAbs prompts the user that there are no students in the class

       Use case ends.